ryanw-2/ryanw-2/README.md

 Welcome!
 Find my projects below.

 I’m a Carnegie Mellon Computer Science and Architecture student passionate about building immersive, user-driven 3D experiences.
-My goal for the upcoming semester is to work on real application research involving computer vision, robotics, and machine learning!
+My goal for the upcoming semester is to work on real application research involving design, computer vision, robotics, and machine learning!

 ---